spessasus/spessasynth_core/docs/extra/midi-implementation.md

 There are a few differences from fluidsynth's implementation:

-- LSB 16 overrides the `fineTune` generator instead of emitting a pitch-wheel event
+- LSB 16 overrides the `fineTune` generator instead of emitting a pitch-wheel event.
-- Effect generators get overridden directly rather than passing through the modulator
+- Effect generators get overridden directly rather than passing through the modulator.
-- Filter cutoff and Q have been tuned slightly differently
+- Filter cutoff and Q have been tuned slightly differently.

 ## System Exclusives